-E.R.A.S (Ecosystem Restoration Artistry Systems) is a women-run forestry contracting company.
+E.R.A.S (Ecosystem Restoration Artistry Systems) is a women-run landscape management cooperative.
 We provide consultation, design, and ecological services for governmental agencies and private estate stewards.

 Services include wildlife and botanical surveys, habitat restoration, landscape design, post-fire reforestation, river restoration, endangered species surveys, and Bioinclusive Ecotours.

-Our wonderful seasonal crews work collaboratively with a systems based approach to encounter the deep regenerative core of the ecosystem at hand and nurture it back to a restorative balance.
-We value our relationships and prioritise the value of care and a research-based approach implemented with co-emerging artistry.
+Our wonderful seasonal crews work collaboratively with a systems-based approach to encounter the deep regenerative core of the ecosystem at hand and nurture it back to a restorative balance.
+We value our relationships and prioritize the value of care and a research-based approach implemented with co-emerging artistry.

 2023: Speaker: “Emergent Convivial Ecosystem Disaster Response Teams” at conference Empowering Futures – Long-term Governance, Democracy and Futures Research in Turku, Finland

 "There is an urgent need for long-term futures thinking in order to sustain possibilities for alternative and creative solutions to complex crises and empower futures.
 (Empowering Futures Conference explores solutions for) the futures of democracy, trust, power, and sustainability, which are tightly connected to these crises.".........READ LAST YEARS CONFERENCE ISSUE

 2022: Oregon Department of Forestry Policy Research and Proposal